iterative/dvc.org/static/docs/use-cases/data-and-model-files-versioning.md

 $ git commit -m "Initialize dvc"
 ```

-Start tracking images and models with DVC:
+Start tracking images and models with `dvc add`:

 ```dvc
 $ dvc add images
 $ dvc add model.pkl
 ```

+> Refer also to `dvc run` for more advanced ways to version data.

 Commit your changes: